ali-md545/Intigriti-CTF-2023/README.md

-This repository contains some of the writeups of the challenges that I havedone in the CTF competitions.
+This repository contains some of the writeups of the challenges that I have done in the CTF competitions.